 In Superwoman #1, it's revealed that when the New 52 Superman died in Superman: Super League, the blast gave both Lois and Lana superpowers, Lois getting Superman's classic powers, Lana getting the energy powers of Superman Red and Blue.
 Lois convinced Lana to become Superwoman alongside her — only for Lois to apparently die at the end of the issue, leaving Lana as the series' main character.

 Outside of comics, Lana's first appearance was in the unsold 1961 pilot The Adventures of Superboy in which she was played by Bunny Henning.
 Lana played a major role in the TV series The Adventures of Superboy (where she was played by Stacy Haiduk), Superman: The Animated Series (where she was played by Kelley Schmidt as a teenager and Joely Fisher as an adult), Smallville (where she was played by Kristin Kreuk as an adult and Miranda Cosgrove as a child) and the film Superman III (where she was played by Annette O'Toole).
 Jadin Gould played her at age 13 and Emily Peterson as an adult in the DC Extended Universe.
 Emily Procter played an Alternate Universe version of Lana who was engaged to Clark in the Lois & Clark episode "Tempus, Anyone?".
-She's going to be played by Emanuelle Chriqui in Superman and Lois.
+Emmanuelle Chriqui plays a married Lana in Superman & Lois.

 Lana Lang provides examples of: